 Successful schools foster greater communication with parents, encourage parental involvement in their child's schoolwork, and enlist parents to volunteer at the school and participate in school governance.
 As part of our annual self assessment process, our school engaged our parents/carers in a comprehensive questionnaire covering several aspects of parents/carers perceptions of their and their children's experiences at home and school.
 Shoalhaven High School actively collaborates and engages in consultation with our local AECG to ensure Aboriginal students, parents and community have a voice in our students education.
 Below is a sample of parents/carers responses to our questionnaire.
-It clearly shows that parents/carers are generally satisfied with school operations: My child is happy at Shoalhaven High School - 87% The teachers care about my child's education - 93% My child's educational needs are catered for at Shoalhaven High School - 89% The school regularly communicates with me about my child's education -81% The school communicates about events and activities that happen at the school - 78% I regularly access the school website, the school newsletter, School Bag App, school Facebook page -74% I feel comfortable contacting the school to discuss my child's progress - 98% Responses from staff and students to our questionnaire are similar to that of parents/carers.
-Some areas where improvements are needed include:greater parental involvement in our school P&C and some school committees, up-grade of some school facilities, improvement in student attendance.
+It clearly shows that parents/carers are generally satisfied with school operations: My child is happy at Shoalhaven High School - 89% The teachers care about my child's education - 91% My child's educational needs are catered for at Shoalhaven High School - 89% The school regularly communicates with me about my child's education -81% The school communicates about events and activities that happen at the school - 78% I regularly access the school website, the school newsletter and school Facebook page -74% I feel comfortable contacting the school to discuss my child's progress - 98% Responses from staff and students to our questionnaire are similar to that of parents/carers.
+Some areas where improvements are needed include greater parental involvement in our school P&C and some school committees such as our Local School reference Group (LSRG), up-grade of some school facilities and improvements in student attendance.